sveltejs/svelte/documentation/docs/02-template-syntax/08-bindings.md

 <input accept="image/png, image/jpeg" bind:files id="avatar" name="avatar" type="file" />
 <button onclick={clear}>clear</button>
 ```

+`FileList` objects also cannot be modified, so if you want to e.g. delete a single file from the list, you need to create a new `DataTransfer` object and add the files you want to keep.

+> `DataTransfer` may not be available in server-side JS runtimes.
+Leaving the state that is bound to `files` uninitialized prevents potential errors if components are server-side rendered.

 If you're using `bind:` directives together with `on` event attributes, the binding will always fire before the event attribute.